PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``maxTTL=86400``: int - Cap the TTL for records to his number.
   * ``minTTL=0``: int - Don't cache entries with a TTL lower than this.
   * ``numberOfShards=1``: int - Number of shards to divide the cache into, to reduce lock contention.
   * ``parseECS=false``: bool - Whether any EDNS Client Subnet option present in the query should be extracted and stored to be able to detect hash collisions involving queries with the same qname, qtype and qclass but a different incoming ECS value.
 Enabling this option adds a parsing cost and only makes sense if at least one backend might send different responses based on the ECS value, so it's disabled by default.
+Enabling this option is required for the 'zero scope' option to work
   * ``staleTTL=60``: int - When the backend servers are not reachable, and global configuration ``setStaleCacheEntriesTTL`` is set appropriately, TTL that will be used when a stale cache entry is returned.
   * ``temporaryFailureTTL=60``: int - On a SERVFAIL or REFUSED from the backend, cache for this amount of seconds..